John Mayer Confesses New Song Is About Katy Perry, Here’s What It’s All About

 Perry and Mayer’s rocky relationship ended for good in 2013 after breaking up for a couple of times.
 The two were first spotted “cuddling” in West Hollywood, merely days after Perry’s divorce with British comedian Russell Brand was finalized.

-As of this writing, Perry hasn’t commented about the song nor getting back together with Mayer.
+As of this writing, Perry hasn’t commented on the song nor getting back together with Mayer.
 She famously tweeted that “mercury was finally out of retrograde” in March 2013 after it was confirmed that they had broken up for the second time.
 Both recording artists were busy with their careers at that time (and still are).

 [Featured Image by Charley Gallay/Getty Images for Entertainment Industry Foundation]